deeenes/bioinfo-tools/README.md

 ### General points

--   Python has two major versions available, Python 2 and 3.
-These are incompatible although it is possible to write code which runs in both 2 and 3.
-You can also install both of them and they will reside in their own directories and you install modules for them independently.
+-   Python has two major versions available: Python 2 and 3.
+These are incompatible, although it is possible to write code which runs both in 2 and 3.
+If you have both of them installed they will reside in their own directories and you install modules for them independently.
     It is highly recommended to **use only Python 3** today.
 Almost all the important modules have been already ported to Python 3.
 Python 2 exists